top of page

 laconfidentialhr

-Valentine’s Day season always brings the same question back into the workplace: “Can employees date at work?”
+Dating at Work in 2026: Workplace Dating Policy Guide Valentine’s Day season always brings the same question back into the workplace: “Can employees date at work?”
 In the U.S., the better question is: “How do we manage it without creating harassment, favoritism, retaliation, or a messy complaint?”
 The real problem is what happens when the relationship affects work decisions, team dynamics, or someone later says it wasn’t welcome.
-This blog is general information, not legal advice.
-For state-specific guidance, talk to an HR/Empl
+This blog is general information, not legal ad

 laconfidentialhr